CodeMorera/Springbootapp/README.md

     -application.properties, line 6: Changed the datasource.url name to "cmorera_2".
 ![sectionEapplicationprop.png](src/main/resources/static/css/287images/sectionEapplicationprop.png)

-Section F.
+Section F.<br>
+Add a “Buy Now” button to your product list.
+Your “Buy Now” button must meet each of the following parameters:<br>

+The “Buy Now” button must be next to the buttons that update and delete products:

     -mainscreen.html,line 87: Added a "Buy Now" button that maps to /purchaseScreen.
 Located in the Product table.
 ![sectionFmainscreen.png](src/main/resources/static/css/287images/sectionFmainscreen.png)

+The button should decrement the inventory of that product by one.
+It should not affect the inventory of any of the associated parts:

      -BuyProductController.java, line 1 - line 32: Created "BuyProductController" to handle the behaviour of the purchase, decrementing the inventory of the item by one and redirect either to the success or failure page.
 ![sectionFbuyproductcontroller.png](src/main/resources/static/css/287images/sectionFbuyproductcontroller.png)

+Display a message that indicates the success or failure of a purchase:

     -confirmationfailurebuy.html, line 1 - line 14: Created a failure page if the purchase process did not go through.
 ![sectionFfailure.png](src/main/resources/static/css/287images/sectionFfailure.png)